Agano ware Agano yaki

 The collected clay is finely ground by machine.
-Next, the ground clay is sieved and is sorted into good quality clay.
+Next, the ground clay is sieved and the best quality clay is selected.
 Clay with large particles remaining in the sieve is thrown away.

-Clay that has been hardened into a rectangle is kneaded by machine and molded into a cylindrical form.
+Clay that has hardened is kneaded by machine and molded into a cylindrical form.

-Clay that has been kneaded by machine and laid down is now kneaded slowly by hand.
-At this point, time must be spent kneading in order to ensure that air contained in the clay is extracted.
+Clay that has been kneaded by machine is now slowly kneaded by hand.
+Time must be spent kneading in order to ensure that air bubbles contained in the clay are extracted.

-- 6. Casting (producing a form with a lathe)
+- 6. Producing a form with a lathe

-Clay that been sufficiently kneaded is cast using a lathe.
+Once the clay has been sufficiently kneaded, it is cast with a lathe.

 - 7. Half-drying, finishing, and drying

-Cast clay is aligned in a place assembled in a shelf shape, and is then aired until it dries to a half-dried state.
-Once the articles have been half-dried, the base is planed and handles are attached to finish.
-The finished articles are then flatly aligned and are further dried for a period of several days under sunlight.
+Cast clay is placed in a shelf shaped location, and left until it is partially dry.
+Then, the base is smoothed and handles are attached to finish.
+The finished articles are then flatly aligned and further dried in the sunlight for two to three weeks.

-Completely dried vessels are fired inside the kiln.
-This bisque firing process makes it easier to apply enamel and to produce color deformation due to firing in the kiln.
-Vessels are loaded inside the kiln without gaps between them, and are baked for around 5-6 hours at a temperature of about 800 to 850°C. Only the baked items deemed to be acceptable by the artisan proceed to the processes of glazing and glost firing.
+The dried pottery is fired inside the kiln.
+This bisque firing process, the first firing before any glaze is applied, makes it easier to apply enamel and produce color deformation by firing in the kiln.
+Pieces are loaded inside the kiln without any gaps between them, and are baked for around five to six hours at a temperature of about 800 to 850℃ (about 1472 to 1562℉).
+Only items deemed to be acceptable by the artisan proceed to the processes of glazing and glaze firing.

 - 9. Glazing

 Articles that have successfully passed the bisque firing stage are coated with enamel, or glaze.
-By glazing and firing, a glassy texture is produced together with beautiful color and luster.
-The typical enamel is blue-green enamel, which contains copper.
+A glassy texture with beautiful color and luster is produced from glazing and firing.
+The standard enamel is blue-green, which contains copper.
 This enamel has an appealing vivid blue-green color change that occurs during firing.
-A wide range of other enamels is also used, including iron enamel, white-brown enamel, ash glaze, tri-colored enamel, transparent glaze and irabo glaze.
+A wide range of other enamels is also used, including iron enamel, white-brown enamel, ash glaze, tri-colored enamel, transparent glaze, and irabo (golden brown) glaze.

-Wood-fired kilns and gas kilns are used for glost firing.
-In the case of gas kilns, pots are fired for around 10 hours after loading into the kiln.
-This process is called “glost firing”.
+Wood-fired kilns and gas kilns are used for glaze firing.
+In the case of gas kilns, pots are fired for around ten hours.

-The color and texture of baked Agano Ware uses an abundance of enamel, so various hues and textures can be produced.
-This porcelain is produced with a great diversity of colors and textures, including “yuzu skin”, which has the feel of yuzu peel; “mottled enamel”, which has a beautiful granular skin that reveals the material of the pottery in a mottled form; “wood grain”, which produces a wood grain pattern using clay with two colors; and “tri-colored”, where three kinds of enamel can be enjoyed in a single vessel.
+Baked Agano ware uses an abundance of enamel for its color and texture so a variety of hues and textures can be produced.
+Some of the diverse colors and textures include yuzu skin, which has the feel of yuzu citrus fruit peel; bug eaten enamel, which has a granular skin that appears to have been eaten by insects; wood grain, which produces a wood grain pattern using clay with two colors; and tri-colored, where three kinds of enamel can be enjoyed in a single item.